jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Heartbeat or Heart Attack?](https://jhumelsine.github.io/2025/04/08/time-lord.html#heartbeat-or-heart-attack) - Where I describe a bug that took 42 days of continuous execution before it manifested itself in [Mastering Time in Software Testing - Strategies for Temporal Behavior Verification](https://jhumelsine.github.io/2025/04/08/time-lord.html).

 ## Cautionary Tales and Principle of Least Astonishment
-Cautonary Tales may help others avoid some poor choices I encountered, some of my own making.
+Cautionary Tales may help others avoid some poor choices I encountered, some of my own making.
 This section will also contain a few examples of violations of the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) (POLA):

 * [What Is Cohesive Abstraction?](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html) - Where I describe a [A Cautionary Tale](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#a-cautionary-tale), which darn near cost me my job
 * [Working Effectively with Legacy Code](https://jhumelsine.github.io/2025/03/24/legacy-code.html) - Where an _obvious_ error lurked in the code for months due to the lack of testing in [Hey.
 This doesn't look right.](https://jhumelsine.github.io/2025/03/24/legacy-code.html#hey-this-doesnt-look-right)